We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 One final reason to purchase SUV insurance is that it puts you in compliance with provincial law.
 Getting behind the wheel without insurance anywhere in Canada is a serious offense.
 Depending on the province, getting caught driving uninsured could lead to hefty fines, jail time, and licence suspensions.

 Now that you know SUV insurance is mandatory throughout Canada, you may be wondering what specific coverage is mandatory.
 While this varies by province, most standard SUV policies in Canada include four types of coverage: third party liability, direct compensation - property damage, accident benefits, and uninsured automobile coverage.
-We outline each of the four mandatory coverage types below:
+Some drivers might want to purchase extra protection for their SUVs.
+Thankfully, they have several options.
+Collision coverage, comprehensive courage, and accident forgiveness coverage are a few policy options that can be added to any SUV insurance plan.
+We break down each of these mandatory and optional coverages below:

 Third party liability coverage